Quartz: Synthetic and artificial treatments

 Not all varieties of quartz are naturally occurring.
-Some clear quartz crystals can be treated using heat or gamma-irradiation to induce color where it would not otherwise have occurred naturally.
+Some clear quartz crystals can be treated using heat or gamma irradiation to induce color where it would not otherwise have occurred naturally.
 Susceptibility to such treatments depends on the location from which the quartz was mined.

-Prasiolite, an olive colored material, is produced by heat treatment; natural prasiolite has also been observed in Lower Silesia in Poland.
+Prasiolite, an olive-colored material, is produced by heat treatment; natural prasiolite has also been observed in Lower Silesia in Poland.
 Although citrine occurs naturally, the majority is the result of heat-treating amethyst or smoky quartz.
 Carnelian has been heat-treated to deepen its color since prehistoric times.
 Because natural quartz is often twinned, synthetic quartz is produced for use in industry.
-Large, flawless, single crystals are synthesized in an autoclave via the hydrothermal process.
+Large, flawless single crystals are synthesized in an autoclave via the hydrothermal process.
 Like other crystals, quartz may be coated with metal vapors to give it an attractive sheen.

 Uses

 Quartz is the most common material identified as the mystical substance maban in Australian Aboriginal mythology.
 It is found regularly in passage tomb cemeteries in Europe in a burial context, such as Newgrange or Carrowmore in Ireland.
-Quartz was also used in Prehistoric Ireland, as well as many other countries, for stone tools; both vein quartz and rock crystal were knapped as part of the lithic technology of the prehistoric peoples.
+Quartz was also used in prehistoric Ireland, as well as many other countries, for stone tools; both vein quartz and rock crystal were knapped as part of the lithic technology of prehistoric peoples.

-While jade has been since earliest times the most prized semi-precious stone for carving in East Asia and Pre-Columbian America, in Europe and the Middle East the different varieties of quartz were the most commonly used for the various types of jewelry and hardstone carving, including engraved gems and cameo gems, rock crystal vases, and extravagant vessels.
-The tradition continued to produce objects that were very highly valued until the mid-19th century, when it largely fell from fashion except in jewelry.
+While jade has been the most prized semi-precious stone for carving in East Asia and pre-Columbian America since earliest times, in Europe and the Middle East different varieties of quartz were the most commonly used for the various types of jewelry and hardstone carving, including engraved gems and cameo gems, rock crystal vases, and extravagant vessels.
+The tradition continued to produce highly valued objects until the mid-19th century, when it largely fell from fashion except in jewelry.
 Cameo technique exploits the bands of color in onyx and other varieties.

-Efforts to synthesize quartz began in the mid-nineteenth century as scientists attempted to create minerals under laboratory conditions that mimicked the conditions in which the minerals formed in nature: German geologist Karl Emil von Schafhäutl (1803–1890) was the first person to synthesize quartz when in 1845 he created microscopic quartz crystals in a pressure cooker.
+Efforts to synthesize quartz began in the mid-19th century as scientists attempted to create minerals under laboratory conditions that mimicked the conditions in which the minerals formed in nature.
+German geologist Karl Emil von Schafhäutl (1803–1890) was the first person to synthesize quartz when in 1845 he created microscopic quartz crystals in a pressure cooker.
 However, the quality and size of the crystals that were produced by these early efforts were poor.

 Elemental impurity incorporation strongly influences the ability to process and utilize quartz.
 Naturally occurring quartz crystals of extremely high purity, necessary for the crucibles and other equipment used for growing perfect large silicon boules to be sliced into silicon wafers in the semiconductor industry, are expensive and rare.
 These high-purity quartz are defined as containing less than 50 ppm of impurity elements.
-A major mining location for high purity quartz is the Spruce Pine Mining District in Spruce Pine, North Carolina, United States.
-Quartz may also be found in Caldoveiro Peak, in Asturias, Spain.
+A major mining location for high-purity quartz is the Spruce Pine Mining District in Spruce Pine, North Carolina, United States.
+Quartz may also be found in Caldoveiro Peak in Asturias, Spain.